Lower and Middle Schools

 Diversity both in and out of the classroom means that your child will be challenged to see different perspectives while learning how to make his or her voice heard.
 Students are given opportunities to get out of the classroom and into the real world to fully engage with the citizenship of the city through our curricular and service learning programming.
 A plethora of experiential learning opportunities will enable your child to apply knowledge to the real world, making learning relevant, meaningful, and fun.

 The learning spaces on our campuses – from Hawken’s Early Childhood Center to the 8,000 square feet of maker space to the new Upper School academic building – are intentionally designed to enhance and deliver the school’s innovative curriculum, which focuses on hands-on, interactive, meaningful learning.

-The recent opening of Stirn Hall, Hawken’s state-of-the-art high school building, marks the most recent facility upgrade on the Gates Mills campus.
-Designed to equip faculty with the physical space needed to execute the School’s forward-focused mission, the building features a cutting edge, two-story science center; an innovative two-story learning commons; a fabrication lab and media and communications lab that includes an editing suite, media lab, and media production studio; 37 new classrooms; a college counseling suite; and dedicated writing and learning centers.
+Stirn Hall, Hawken’s state-of-the-art high school building that opened in 2016 on the Gates Mills campus, was designed to equip faculty with the physical space needed to execute the School’s forward-focused mission.
+The building features a cutting edge, two-story science center; an innovative two-story learning commons; a fabrication lab and media and communications lab that includes an editing suite, media lab, and media production studio; 37 new classrooms; a college counseling suite; and dedicated writing and learning centers.